cunicu/cunicu/docs/Configuration.md

 ## DNS Auto-configuration

-ɯice als supports retrieving parts of the configuration via DNS lookups.
+cunicu als supports retrieving parts of the configuration via DNS lookups.

 When `wice daemon` is started with a `--domain example.com` parameter it will look for the following DNS records to obtain its configuration.

-STUN and TURN servers used for ICE are retrieved by SVR lookups and other ɯice settings are retrieved via TXT lookups:
+STUN and TURN servers used for ICE are retrieved by SVR lookups and other cunicu settings are retrieved via TXT lookups:

 ```text
 _stun._udp.example.com.
 3600 IN SRV 10 0 3478 stun.example.com.